WHOIGit/nes-lter-growth-grazing-chl/methods.md

 The potential for nutrient limitation was assessed by comparing apparent phytoplankton growth rate k in nutrient-amended (k\_N) and nonamended (k\_NoN) replicates using a paired t-test.
 If a significant difference was found (p below 0.05) between k\_N and k\_NoN, nutrient-amended growth rates (mu\_N, 1/d) were also calculated as mu\_N = g + k\_N.
 Otherwise, all k\_N and k\_NoN triplicate of replicate values were used to calculate both g and mu\_0.

-Since size fractionation at 10 µm was performed only on nutrient-amended samples, growth rates reported on greater than 10 µm and less than 10 µm fractions in this study were nutrient-amended growth rates (mu\_N) when nutrient limitation was observed.
+Since size fractionation at 10 µm was performed only on nutrient-amended samples during cruises EN608, EN617, and EN627, growth rates reported on greater than 10 µm and less than 10 µm fractions in this study were nutrient-amended growth rates (mu\_N) when nutrient limitation was observed.
 If no nutrient limitation was observed, mu\_N obtained is equivalent to mu_0.

 The uncertainty of g estimates was quantified using the standard error of the slope fit from a linear regression between replicate k values and dilution levels.
 When the slope obtained was not significantly different from zero (p higher than 0.05), g was set to 0.
 Thus, the average k\_N represented mu\_N and the average k\_NoN represented mu\_0 (Murrell et al., 2002; Chen et al. 2009).
 A significant positive slope (i.e. higher growth in the WSW treatment than in the diluted) represents a violation of the method's assumption.
 In such cases, g was reported as undetermined, and k in the undiluted bottles represented mu\_N and mu\_0.
 Uncertainties relative to mu\_N and mu\_0 were estimated from the standard deviations observed on k\_N and k\_NoN triplicate values.